EducationMoney.com Homepage

 Beneficiary Eligibility: Citizens from all countries will benefit.

 Credentials/Documentation: For academic participants, eligibility is limited to the postdoctoral level, and normally it is expected that academic candidates will have demonstrated their scholarly development by publication beyond the Ph.D. dissertation.
 For other applicants, an equivalent degree of professional achievement is expected.
 An applicant working on a degree at the time of application (even if it is to be completed prior to the proposed fellowship year) is not eligible.
-All applicants should have a very good command of spoken English, since the Center is designed to encourage the exchange of ideas among its Fellows.
+All applicants should have a very good command of spoken English, since the Center is designed to encourage the exchange of ideas among its fellows.

 back to top